karpatkey/roles_royce/docs/index.rst

 Overview
 --------

-Roles Royce provides a way to declare protocol functions, called :class:`~roles_royce.protocols.base.ContractMethod`, and some functions to interact with the Roles Modifier contract:
+Transaction Builder provides a way to declare protocol functions, called :class:`~transaction_builder.protocols.base.ContractMethod`, and some functions to interact with the Roles Modifier contract:

-- :meth:`roles_royce.roles.check` to statically check if a transaction will go through or will fail.
+- :meth:`transaction_builder.roles.check` to statically check if a transaction will go through or will fail.
-- :meth:`roles_royce.roles.send` to actually send the transaction to the blockchain.
+- :meth:`transaction_builder.roles.send` to actually send the transaction to the blockchain.
-- :meth:`roles_royce.roles.build` to create a transaction to later be sent to the blockchain or other uses such as studying it or composing it with other contracts.
+- :meth:`transaction_builder.roles.build` to create a transaction to later be sent to the blockchain or other uses such as studying it or composing it with other contracts.

 Many DeFi protocols are already implemented, ready to be used.
 See `Supported protocols`_.